-Treatment of actinic keratosis of mild to moderate intensity on the face and scalp (Olsen grade 1 to 2).
+Treatment of actinic keratosis of mild to moderate severity on the face and scalp and of field cancerization.

 How is Ameluz used?

-Ameluz should only be given under the supervision of a healthcare professional experienced in using photodynamic therapy.
+Ameluz is available as a gel (78 mg/g).
+It can only be obtained with a prescription and should only be given under the supervision of a healthcare professional experienced in using photodynamic therapy.
 This method of treatment involves applying a brief illumination from a strong red light source designed for this purpose.
-Red light activates the photosensitising agent in the Ameluz gel.
+Red light activates the medicine.

-Ameluz is applied to the skin growths and, three hours later, a red light source is shone onto them.
-Single or multiple growths may be treated in one session.
-The state of the growths should be monitored three months later, and any remaining growths should be re-treated.
+Ameluz is applied directly to the skin growths or lesions or to the entire area affected and, three hours later, a red light source is shone onto the skin.
+Single or multiple actinic keratosis growths may be treated in one session, while basal cell carcinoma lesions will need two treatment sessions about one week apart.
+The state of the growths or lesions should be monitored three months after treatment, and any remaining growths or lesions should be re-treated.

 How does Ameluz work?

-Ameluz is used in photodynamic therapy, a technique that involves shining a light on an area of skin which has been made sensitive to the light.
-When Ameluz is applied to the abnormal skin growths in actinic keratosis, the active substance in Ameluz, 5-aminolaevulinic acid, is absorbed into their cells where it acts as a photosensitising agent (a substance that changes when exposed to light of a certain wavelength).
+When Ameluz is applied to the abnormal skin growths or lesions, the active substance in the medicine, 5-aminolaevulinic acid, is absorbed by cells where it acts as a photosensitising agent (a substance that changes when exposed to light of a certain wavelength).
 When the affected skin is illuminated with the light, the photosensitising agent is activated and reacts with oxygen in the cells to create a highly reactive and toxic type of oxygen.
 This kills the cells by reacting with and destroying their components, such as proteins and DNA.

-The most common side effects with Ameluz (seen in more than 1 patient in 10) are reactions at the site of application, including irritation, erythema (reddening of the skin), pain, pruritus (itching), oedema (swelling), exfoliation (skin peeling), scab formation and induration (hardening of the skin).
+The most common side effects with Ameluz (seen in more than 1 patient in 10) are reactions at the site of application, including irritation, erythema (reddening of the skin), pain (including burning pain), pruritus (itching), oedema (swelling), exfoliation (skin peeling) and scab formation.
 For the full list of all side effects reported with Ameluz, see the package leaflet.

-Ameluz must not be given to people who are hypersensitive (allergic) to 5-aminolaevulinic acid, porphyrins or any of the other ingredients.
-It must not be used in people who have porphyria (an inability to break down chemicals called porphyrins) or people who have certain skin diseases of different origins caused by exposure to light.
+Ameluz must not be given to people who are hypersensitive (allergic) to 5-aminolaevulinic acid, porphyrins, soybeans or peanuts, or any of the other ingredients.
+It must not be used in people who have porphyria (an inability to break down chemicals called porphyrins) or people who have certain skin diseases caused by exposure to light.
 For the full list of restrictions, see the package leaflet.

-The CHMP concluded that the benefits of treatment with Ameluz were greater than the few and mostly mild side effects, and that Ameluz was more effective and somewhat safer than the standard alternative.
+The Agency’s Committee for Medicinal Products for Human Use (CHMP) concluded that the benefits of treatment with Ameluz were greater than the few and mostly mild side effects, and that Ameluz was more effective and somewhat safer than the standard alternative.
 The Committee therefore concluded that the benefits of Ameluz are greater than its risks and recommended that it be granted marketing authorisation.